-How may I limit the time of debate? (further information available)
+How may I limit the time of debate?

-• A member can make a motion to extend or limit the debate (e.g. speaker time limits, number of times a person can speak to a question).
-Such motions are not debatable and require a two-thirds vote for their adoption.
+A member can make a motion to extend or limit the debate (e.g. speaker time limits, number of times a person can speak to a question).
+Such motions are not debatable and require a twothirds vote for their adoption.